-Tom Phelan was born and raised on a small farm in Mountmellick, County Laois, in the Irish midlands.
+Tom Phelan was born and raised on a small farm in Mountmellick, Co.
+Laois, in the Irish midlands.
 Tom had just turned fifty when his first novel, In the Season of the Daisies, was accepted for publication by the Lilliput Press in Dublin.
 Books Ireland's reviewer wrote, "The most obvious question posed by a novelistic debut with as much resounding vigour as this is: Where has Mr. Phelan been?"

-THE CANAL BRIDGE: A Novel of Ireland, Love, and the First World War
+A Novel of Ireland, Love,

 Brilliantly and movingly narrated, The Canal Bridge is at once a heartrending love story and a powerful evocation of lives affected by World War I. Tom Phelan shows how two young Irishmen take their village to war with them, as well as how they bring the war’s devastation home.
 After the war, the Ireland the friends left in 1913 no longer exists, for the Rising against the British in 1916 has changed everything.
 More about The Canal Bridge…

 For the latest events, please visit www.facebook.com/TomPhelanNovels.

 Saturday, February 20, 11:15 a.m.

 presented by Irish Family History Forum

 Bethpage Public Library

 47 Powell Avenue